-The Motor Works, Mixed Use Development – North Yorkshire
+Horace Mills Mixed Use Development – North Yorkshire

 Cononley, North Yorkshire

-Bowman Riley has been appointed to transform a traditional 19th century Yorkshire mill building and six-acre brownfield site into The Motor Works, a mixed-use development in the village of Cononley, North Yorkshire.
+Bowman Riley transformed a traditional 19th-century Horace Mills, a Yorkshire mill building and six-acre brownfield site into a mixed-use development in the North Yorkshire village of Cononley.

-Our designs retain the historic core of the heritage asset including the iconic mill chimney and designed a sympathetic extension was created to double the size of the mill to accommodate circa 50 bespoke apartments with recessed balconies.
+Our design retained the historic core of the heritage asset, including the iconic mill chimney.
+A sympathetic extension was created to double the size of the mill to accommodate circa 50 bespoke apartments with recessed balconies.

-The original north light weaving sheds occupying the remainder of the site will be removed to make way for 46 traditional houses.
-Each house is to be individually designed and 40% of which will comprise affordable housing.
+The original north light weaving sheds that occupied the site were removed to make way for 46 traditional houses.
+Each house was individually designed, 40% of which comprise affordable housing.

-In addition, the site will include a 15,500ft2 commercial building to the rear of the mill to maintain an element of employment on the site.
+In addition, the site includes a 15,500ft2 commercial building to the rear of the mill to maintain an element of employment on the site.

-The site is adjacent to the railway station with direct commuter links into Leeds and Bradford and views over the picturesque Aire Valley.
-As part of the redevelopment, new pedestrian and cycle access will link the village to the railway bridge.
-This will provide a route to and from the village centre and rail passengers would be able to bypass the often closed level crossing to catch a Leeds or Bradford-bound train.
+The site is adjacent to the railway station, with direct commuter links into Leeds and Bradford and views over the picturesque Aire Valley.
+As part of the redevelopment, new pedestrian and cycle access links the village to the railway bridge.
+This provides a route to and from the village centre and rail passengers are able to bypass the often closed level crossing to catch a Leeds or Bradford-bound train.

-“We very much welcome the retention and conversion of the existing mill buildings and consider the design of the proposed extension is a clever and interesting, yet sympathetic, response to its historical context” Historic England
+“We very much welcome the retention and conversion of the existing mill buildings and consider the design of the proposed extension is a clever and interesting, yet sympathetic, response to its historic context”

 Images courtesy of Candelisa.
-Exceptional spaces in exceptional places…